 To my brothers and sisters in chains, God bless you.

 God loves you and God sees you.
 Your redemption is near.
 Have faith in God, and keep holding onto Him.
 He is with you there, and He loves you.
 God forbid I sin against The King by not praying for you.
 I am battling for your soul, that God keeps you from letting go of your faith.
-I pray over you that God sanctity’s your spirit, soul, and body till the coming of the Lord (1 Thessalonians 5:23).
+I pray over you that God sanctify’s your spirit, soul, and body till the coming of the Lord (1 Thessalonians 5:23).
 I pray He strengthens your heart so that you continue doing what God has blessed you to do.

 His glory covers you.
 Even in your sufferings.